 While his production has been solid to this point, Noll is a good example of an older player having success in A-Ball.
 He has a good approach at the plate and a polished swing, but it isn’t particularly fast nor explosive, and the offensive profile runs the risk of blending in a bit more in the high-minors.
 His fringy raw power plays more to the pullside, and Noll projects more as a doubles hitter with occasional power than a true masher with enough bat to play everyday on a corner.
 The Nationals tried him at second base last season Hagerstown—an experiment that didn’t last more than a season—and while he’s a better physical fit for the hot corner at 6’2’’ and 195-pounds, Noll’s hands and actions are well below average.
 At the big league level, there isn’t much keeping him away from being a first baseman.

 A right-handed corner bat without tons of raw power, Noll will have to continue producing and proving it at every level to earn his shot at the majors.
-The best-case ceiling is a bench bat and spot-starter on a corner against lefties, though the lack of a carry tool could wind up profiling as a 4A type if there isn’t enough to carve out a regular reserve role.
+The best-case ceiling is a FV 40 bench bat who faces mostly lefties, though the lack of a carry tool could wind up profiling as a 4A type if there isn’t enough to carve out a regular reserve role.